 slips (that's starting when I graduated from college--I also collected a

-hardcover to Walker and Co. for $2,500.
-Not exactly a fortune even
+in Disguise, sold in 1982 to Walker and Co. for $2,500.

+brother, Paul, at home.
 When I was six, we moved to Louisville,

 wrote my first story at age four or five.

-included an essay in the old American Girl
+included an essay in the old American Girl Magazine as well as

-After graduating from Brandeis University in Waltham, Massachusetts, I spent a
+graduating from Brandeis University in Waltham, Massachusetts, I spent a

 year in Europe on a writing fellowship from the Thomas Watson Foundation.

-lived.

 I worked briefly in public relations, then for two newspapers and